}

 UNiting Business LIVE Australia will convene Australian and international C-Suite, board leaders and sustainability professionals to tackle the defining challenges of business resilience in an age of geopolitical uncertainty.

-By diving into material climate and nature risks, shifting trade relationships, supply chain impacts, meaningful engagement with our First Nations communities, and new climate governance requirements, Australia’s senior business leaders will work together at UNiting Business LIVE Australia to drive sustainability action for the private sector—in line with the goals of the Paris Agreement, the targets of the Global Biodiversity Framework, the Ten Principles of the UN Global Compact and the SDGs.
+By diving into material climate and nature risks, shifting trade relationships, supply chain impacts, meaningful engagement with First Nations communities, and new climate governance requirements, Australia’s senior business leaders will work together at UNiting Business LIVE Australia to drive sustainability action for the private sector—in line with the goals of the Paris Agreement, the targets of the Global Biodiversity Framework, the Ten Principles of the UN Global Compact and the SDGs.

 Topics include